pingcap/docs-tidb-operator/en/faq.md

 ## What scenarios require manual intervention when I use TiDB Operator to orchestrate a TiDB cluster?

-Besides the operation of the Kubernetes cluster itself, there are the following two scenarios that might require manual intervention when using TiDB Operator:
+Besides the operation of the Kubernetes cluster itself, TiDB Operator might require manual intervention in the following scenario:

 * Maintaining or dropping the specified Kubernetes nodes.
-See [Maintaining Nodes](maintain-a-kubernetes-node.md) for details.
+For more information, see [Maintaining Nodes](maintain-a-kubernetes-node.md).

 ## What is the recommended deployment topology when I use TiDB Operator to orchestrate a TiDB cluster on a public cloud?